groff_diff(7) — Linux manual page

 documents the language, device and font description file formats,

-and page description language referred to collectively in groff
+and output format referred to collectively in groff documentation

 “A Typesetter-independent TROFF” by Brian W. Kernighan, 1982, AT&T